w3c/wai-tutorials/source/tables/irregular.html.erb.md

 Sometimes it is hard for assistive technology to determine which columns or row to associate with a specific header cell.

 `Scope` is the attribute used to define the direction and range of data cells that are covered by a header cell.
-For example, the `scope` value `row` denotes that a header cell applies to the entire row.
+For example, a `scope` value `row` denotes that a header cell applies to the entire row.
 Similarly, a header cell that spans three columns and has the `scope` value `colgroup` only applies to the data cells in the three columns that it spans.

 The `scope` attribute should be used for all `<th>` cells where either the direction or range of data cell coverage should be clearly associated.
 Possible values for the `scope` attribute are `row`, `col`, `rowgroup` or `colgroup`.

 ## Table with header cells in one column only
 {:.ex}